Nepal security assessment

 The world is a mess, Nepal is also, only currently more so.
 However, in summary: it is safe to trek and travel in Nepal, there may be strikes, delays and inconveniences—there may not—BUT you have never been a target.
 You are safe from orchestrated political violence, even Americans, so come have an adventure.

 2015 May - Nepal suffered a series of terrible earthquakes but all areas are now back to normal.

 The country has been in a slow motion death spiral for close to two decades and one would have hoped with the new constitution in September 2015, that the country might finally be climbing out of the abyss.
 However it has fallen further as ultimately the real problem is the greedy, narrow-minded geriatrics at the top of the heap have yet to change their ways.
 Nepal will only truly make it to base camp once they are out of the way and there is a major change in the deeply, utterly corrupt political culture.

 Currently the economy is kept alive by remittances from overseas (approximately 10% of the population is working overseas, literally millions of people) as industry is not developing here.
 Inflation is running at around 7-15%; the unemployment rate is horrifying, and the list of serious flaws goes on.
-Administratively everything is blocked by politicians, and the chance of reviving democratic local government at the district level, and at the very important VDC (Village Development Committee) level in the near term is zero.
+Administratively everything is held hostage by high level politicians and the country transitions to a federal set up with seven provinces.